brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 1 bht.md

 # Philippians 4:1 Commentary Help Text

 ## BHT:
-Even if you see these men rejoicing and being lightly spoken of, stand firm, my joy and crown, in the Lord.
-The Philippian converts are a chaplet of victory, showing that my ministry has not been in vain.
-So, stand fast in the Lord, for standing firm is difficult when a panic starts.
-Be steadfast in the humble example of Christ and in following the example of His servant, me.
+Stand firm, even if you see these men rejoicing or speaking lightly, since we have such a glorious hope and expect such a change.
+The Philippians are my joy and crown, and I long for them.
+They are my chaplet of victory, showing that my work has not been in vain.
+Standing firm can be difficult when panic sets in, but remember that you are citizens of a heavenly country, and the trials and temptations of the world should not lead you astray from your true home.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Wherefore, even if ye see these men rejoicing, even if lightly spoken of, stand firm."
-(Commentary)
+1. "Wherefore, since we have such a home, and look for such a Saviour, and expect such a change:— 'so then, even if you see these men rejoicing, even if lightly spoken of, stand firm.'"
 2. "My joy and crown."
-(Commentary)
-3. "In the Lord."
-(Commentary)
+3. "He closes his teaching after his manner with more earnest exhortations, that he may fix it more firmly in men’s minds.
+And he insinuates himself into their affections with tender appellations: which however are not used in flattery, but in sincere love."

 ### Jamieson-Fausset-Brown:
-1. "Wherefore"; since we have such a glorious hope... dearly beloved—repeated again at the close of the verse, implying that his great love to them should be a motive to their obedience.
+1. "Wherefore"; since we have such a glorious hope...
+(Philippians 3:20; Philippians 3:21).
+2. Dearly beloved—repeated again at the close of the verse, implying that his great love to them should be a motive to their obedience.
-2. longed for—"yearned after" in your absence...
+3. Longed for—"yearned after" in your absence...
+(Philippians 3:21- :).
-3. stand fast—

 ### Albert Barnes:
 1. "The accumulation of epithets of endearment in this verse shows his tender regard for them, and is expressive of his earnest solicitude for their welfare, and his deep conviction of their danger."
 2. "Our chief joy is in our friends; and the chief happiness of a minister of the gospel is in the pure lives of those to whom he ministers."
-3. "The idea here is, that the church at Philippi was that in which the apostle gloried.
+3. "The church at Philippi was that in which the apostle gloried.
 He regarded it as a high honor to have been the means of founding such a church."

 ### Marvin Vincent:
 1. "The Philippian converts are his chaplet of victory, showing that he has not run in vain."
 2. "Joy and crown."
 3. "So stand fast."

 ### John Calvin:
-1. "He calls them his joy and crown; because, delighted to see those who had been gained over through his instrumentality persevering in the faith, he hoped to attain that triumph, of which we have spoken, when the Lord will reward with a crown those things which have been accomplished under his guidance."
-2. "When he bids them so stand fast in the Lord, he means that their condition is approved of by him."
+1. "He concludes his doctrine, as he is wont, with most urgent exhortations, that he may fix it the more firmly in the minds of men."
-3. "They had already, it is true, given some evidence of their constancy.
+2. "They had already, it is true, given some evidence of their constancy.
 Paul, however, well knowing human weakness, reckons that they have need of confirmation for the future."
+3. "And calling them by lovely and kind names, he endeavors to gain their hearts."

 ### Philip Schaff:
-1. "Because you are citizens of a heavenly country, whom the trials and temptations of the world should not be able to draw into forgetfulness of your true home..."
+1. "Because you are citizens of a heavenly country, whom the trials and temptations of the world should not be able to draw into forgetfulness of your true home."
-2. "...that is not his only thought with reference to them.
-They have given him as a church nothing but delight."
-3. "Be stedfast in the way in which I have been pointing out, bearing in mind the humility of Christ, and the feebler yet more attainable example of me, His servant."
+2. "They are his own, and treasured in his heart, the great desire of which is that he may see them once more."
+3. "But it must not be attempted in your own strength.
+It must be in trust on Christ, and for the love of Christ, or, while thinking you stand, you will be in peril of falling."

 ### Archibald T. Robertson:
 1. "Longed for (επιποθητο).
 Late and rare verbal adjective (here alone in N.T.) from επιποθεω."